nhcarrigan/becca-docs/docs/use.md

 These instructions will help you set Becca up in your server.
 These are mainly intended for people using our live instance of Becca.

+> [!TIP]
+> We strongly recommend running the `/becca announcements` command to get our update announcements in your server.
+This will allow you to stay up to date on features and changes.

 ## Set Permissions

 Becca has specific Discord permissions required for her functionality.